mgoplerud/FactorHet/README.md

 The core method is a Bayesian regularized finite mixture-of-experts where moderators can affect an individual's probability of cluster membership and a sparsity-inducing prior fuses together levels of each factor in each cluster while respecting ANOVA-style sum-to-zero constraints described in [Egami and Imai (2019)](https://imai.fas.harvard.edu/research/files/int.pdf).
 The posterior mode is found using an AECM algorithm with a number of techniques to accelerate convergence.
 Approximate quantification of uncertainty is provided by examining the Hessian of the log-posterior.
 Additional details are explained in the paper and (briefly) in the package documentation.

 It can be installed from CRAN or the most-to-update version can be installed using `devtools`.
+Note, macOS users may need to ensure that XQuartz is installed; please see information from CRAN ([here](https://cran.r-project.org/bin/macosx/)) for more details.

 ```
 # CRAN